-The following proof of concept POST request will upload a harmless phpinfo() test script to the /uploads/ directory of Serendipity.
+The following proof of concept POST request demonstrate how this vulnerability can be exploited in the real world.
+The demonstration exploit is designed wo work against Serendipity which uses Xinha.
+It will upload a harmless phpinfo() test script to the /uploads/ directory of Serendipity.
 It shows how easy it is for an attacker to upload arbitrary files to the webserver.